What is Insert Molding?

 The inserts in insert molding play a critical role in enhancing the mechanical, electrical, or thermal properties of the final part.
 They can provide reinforcement, conductivity, or create mounting points for screws and fasteners.
 The insert often serves as the load-bearing or functional core of the part, while the surrounding plastic provides flexibility, insulation, or a smooth surface finish.
 Proper insert placement is vital for ensuring the quality and strength of the bond between the insert and the molded plastic.

-How Insert Molding Combines Injection Molding and Insert Placement
+How Insert Moulding Combines Injection Molding and Insert Placement

 Equipment Required for Insert Molding